How to Encrypt NSUserDefaults in iOS Apps

 -

-Encrypt In-App Preferences Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Encrypt In-App Preferences is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -